edwardjkim/jupyterhub-info490/README.md

     we change the ownership of the files on the host system to the `jupyter` user and mount the appropriate directory onto the
     [singleuser Docker image](https://github.com/jupyter/dockerspawner/tree/master/singleuser).
+4. Tested on Scientific Linux.
+Should in principle work on any Fedora-based flavors such as CentOS.
+    For Ubuntu, check out the `ubuntu` branch.

 ## Overview